ethereum/ethereum-org-website/public/content/roadmap/dencun/index.md

 # Cancun-Deneb (Dencun) {#dencun}

-Cancun-Deneb (Dencun) is an upgrade to the Ethereum network which activates **Proto-Danksharding (EIP-4844)**, introducing data **blobs** for cheaper layer 2 (L2) rollup storage.
+Cancun-Deneb (Dencun) is an upgrade to the Ethereum network which activates **Proto-Danksharding (EIP-4844)**, introducing temporary data **blobs** for cheaper layer 2 (L2) rollup storage.

-A new transaction type enables rollup providers to store data in a more cost-effective manner, in what are known as "blobs", which are guaranteed to be made available to the network, but can be discarded after a couple weeks.
+A new transaction type enables rollup providers to store data in a more cost-effective manner, in what are known as "blobs".
+These are guaranteed to be made available to the network for a few weeks, or more precisely, 4096 [epochs](/glossary/#epoch).
+After this period, blobs are pruned from the network but applications can still verify the validity of their data using proofs.

 This significantly reduces the cost of using rollups, limits chain growth, and helps to support more users while maintaining security and a decentralized set of node operators.

 ## When do we expect that rollups will reflect lower fees as a result of Proto-Danksharding? {#when}

-- This upgrade is set for activation at the start of [epoch](/glossary/#epoch) 269568, occurring on **13-Mar-2024 (UTC)**
+- This upgrade is set for activation at the start of epoch 269568, occurring on **13-Mar-2024 (UTC)**
 - All major rollup providers, such as Arbitrum or Optimism, have signaled that blobs will be supported immediately following the upgrade
 - Individual rollup support may vary as each rollup must upgrade to take advantage of the new blob space